rmit-s3804879-sainathreddy-kodiganti/IoTAssignment3/README.md

   ```
 ## Voice Recognition
 ### General Overview
 The application facilitates the voice recognition system that is developed using the google speech to text API.
 Admins can search cars using voice search.
+We need usb mic in order to make voice recognition work, as raspberry pi doesn't have built-in mic so we need to use external mic.
 * The following dependecies are required for voice recognition system
 ```shell
     pip3 install SpeechRecognition